kientr2002/CO3054_ESP-IDF/Lab-2/README.md

 is pressed.
 * Preparation:
    * IDE and Extensions (We use VSCode and Espressif IDF, You can reference from [here](https://github.com/kientr2002/CO3054_ESP-IDF)
-   * Mtiny ESP32 WROOM-32E (Arduino Compatible) (You also use another version of ESP32, this device that you can buy [here](https://hshop.vn/products/mach-mtiny-esp32-wroom-32e-arduino-compatible))
+   * Mtiny ESP32 WROOM-32E (Arduino Compatible) (You also use another version of ESP32, this device that you can buy [here](https://hshop.vn/products/mach-mtiny-esp32-wroom-32e-arduino-compatible)) <br>
      ![Lab2](https://github.com/kientr2002/CO3054_ESP-IDF/blob/main/Images/Lab1/10.png)
-   *  Mtiny Programmer (Arduino Compatible) (You must use it if you buy the ESP32 like the one above, this device that you can buy [here](https://hshop.vn/products/mach-mtiny-programmer-arduino-compatible))
+   *  Mtiny Programmer (Arduino Compatible) (You must use it if you buy the ESP32 like the one above, this device that you can buy [here](https://hshop.vn/products/mach-mtiny-programmer-arduino-compatible)) <br>
      ![Lab2](https://github.com/kientr2002/CO3054_ESP-IDF/blob/main/Images/Lab1/11.png)
 * Simulation Diagram:
      ![Lab2](https://github.com/kientr2002/CO3054_ESP-IDF/blob/main/Images/Lab2/1.png)